notapipeline/bwv/README.md

 ### Whitelisting

-When you first try and run `bwv` it will setup the server.yaml file and add 127.0.0.0/24 as the only whitelisted ip range.
+> Localhost and the machine network is always whitelisted.
+This is done by
+> reading the machine interfaces.

-To whitelist other IPs or ranges, either edit the configuration file or use the `whitelist` command.
+To whitelist other IPs or ranges, you need to generate tokens for them.
+This is done by using the `key gen` command.

 ```
-$ bwv whitelist 192.168.1.8/30
+$ bwv key gen 192.168.1.8/30
 ```

 HTTP only exists for running on a local network, behind a firewall where it cannot and should never be accessed from the outside world.
 It is serving your passwords and these should never be transmitted in plaintext, even when you trust the requesting device.

 I do not recommend using the HTTP only version, even for local connections.
 Setting up a local CA and certificates is simple and cheap, and if you need to serve externally, letsencrypt is your friend.

 ### API tokens